puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_module_install_nix.markdown

 > **Prerequisites**: This guide assumes you've already [installed a monolithic Puppet deployment](./guides/install_puppet/pre_install.html), and have installed at least one [*nix agent node](./guides/install_puppet/post_install.html).

-> Before starting this walkthrough, you might want to complete the previous exercise in the [introductory quick start guide](./quick_start.html), [hello world](./quick_start_helloworld).
+> Before starting this walkthrough, you might want to complete the previous exercise in the [introductory quick start guide](./quick_start.html), called [Hello World](./quick_start_helloworld).
 You should still be logged in as root or administrator on your nodes.

 ## Installing a Forge Module